-You will need just two ingredients to create a Polar Bear shot: a chocolate liqueur and a mint liqueur.
-Those are both broad categories and there are many options within each flavor.
-Most often, the Polar Bear is made with white creme de cacao and peppermint schnapps, but if you have a favorite in either liqueur, use it.
+You will need just two ingredients to create a polar bear, so it's very easy to mix up.
+There are many options available for the chocolate and mint liqueurs.
+Most often, the polar bear is made with white crème de cacao and peppermint schnapps.
+If you have another favorite in either flavor, go ahead and pour it.

 Strain into a chilled shot glass.

-Chill the Glass!
-To keep with the arctic theme of this drink, it is only right that your shot glasses be ice-cold.
+To keep with the arctic theme of this drink, it is only right that your shot glasses are ice-cold.

-The Minty Liqueur.
-Whether you choose to use peppermint schnapps or creme de menthe in a Polar Bear is a matter of choice.
+You can choose to use peppermint schnapps or crème de menthe in a polar bear.
 Both liqueurs will add the same flavor to the shot.

-- White creme de menthe will create a clear shot.
-If you want a green drink, choose green creme de menthe.
+- White crème de menthe will create a clear shot.
+If you want a green drink, choose green crème de menthe.
+With either, the polar bear will likely be a little sweeter than it would be if you pour schnapps.

-- Peppermint schnapps can be much stronger than creme de menthe.
+- Peppermint schnapps can have a higher alcohol content than crème de menthe and that can really intensify the minty flavor of this drink.
 Brands like Rumple Minze top off at a whopping 100 proof while others are a gentle 30 proof.

-The Chocolate Liqueur.
-White creme de cacao is typically used in the Polar Bear, but there are many other chocolate liqueurs available.
+White crème de cacao is typically used in the polar bear, but there are many other chocolate liqueurs available.
 Unlike the mint, your choice will determine much more than the shot's color and strength.

-- Dark creme de cacao is similar in color to a dark rum and tastes more like dark chocolate.
+- Dark crème de cacao is similar in color to a dark rum and tends to have a flavor profile more like dark chocolate.

 - Chocolate liqueurs like Godiva are creamy brown and tend to have more of a milk chocolate taste.